-However, feeding from milkweed is not harmless to monarch caterpillars: they are also sensitive to cardenoline and deadly intoxication can therefore occur.
+However, feeding from milkweed is not harmless to monarch caterpillars who are also sensitive to cardenoline and deadly intoxication can therefore occur.
 Moreover, the sticky milkweed latex often glues the larvae’s mandible together, causing them to die from starvation, especially in the early instars.

 Unlike their North American counterparts, New Zealand monarchs do not undertake a fall migration to Southern California and Mexico.
-Instead, they migrate locally to areas with mild winter temperatures, like Christchurch (South Island) and Tauranga Bay (North Island).
+Instead, they migrate to areas with mild winter temperatures within New Zealand, like Christchurch (South Island) and Tauranga Bay (North Island).

 Location: Nelson, Tasman, New Zealand